About the course

 In addition to three pathway-specific core papers, two core papers in research methods develop students’ understanding in key concepts and principles of educational research design and methodology, using both quantitative and qualitative methods and data.
 Students benefit from the expertise available through the Qualitative Methods Hub and the Quantitative Methods Hub at the Department of Education.
 MSc Education students also choose one assessed option paper from a selection offered by academic staff across the department.

 The teaching style adopted is usually a combination of tutor and student input, and is reliant on students' reading of key texts, preparation of arguments, responses to a presentation and/or analysis of documents and various group activities.
+Students that make up the cohort have different professional and academic backgrounds and different perspectives on how the degree will best enable them to engage with their future careers.
+As such, students are encouraged to take charge of their studies by reading widely beyond the course materials and engaging their tutors in discussion about things that they are passionate about.
 In February each year the course moves to Paris for a week for seminars at UNESCO, the OECD and the Institute for International Educational Planning (IIEP).

 The allocation of graduate supervision for this course is the responsibility of the Department of Education.
 This will be done on the basis of the topic of research and the availability of individual supervisors.
 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Education.